-- (1) The following persons shall have a right of audience before the tribunal- - (a) any party; - (b) an officer or servant of a corporation, if the corporation is a party; - (c) a member of a partnership, if the persons comprising the partnership are parties; - (d) with the leave of the tribunal, any person, other than counsel or a solicitor, who is authorized in writing by a party to appear as his representative; (Amended 14 of 2003 s.
+(1) The following persons shall have a right of audience before the tribunal-

+- (a) any party; - (b) an officer or servant of a corporation, if the corporation is a party; - (c) a member of a partnership, if the persons comprising the partnership are parties; - (d) with the leave of the tribunal, any person, other than counsel or a solicitor, who is authorized in writing by a party to appear as his representative; (Amended 14 of 2003 s.
 12) - (e) a public officer, not being a barrister or solicitor, who appears on behalf of the Secretary for Justice, if the Secretary for Justice is a party.
 (Added 14 of 2003 s.
+12)

-12) - (2) Except for the purposes of proceedings under section 35A for insulting behaviour, no barrister or solicitor, including a barrister or solicitor who is a public officer whether or not qualified to practise in a court in Hong Kong, shall have a right of audience before the tribunal unless he is acting on his own behalf as a claimant or defendant.
+(2) Except for the purposes of proceedings under section 35A for insulting behaviour, no barrister or solicitor, including a barrister or solicitor who is a public officer whether or not qualified to practise in a court in Hong Kong, shall have a right of audience before the tribunal unless he is acting on his own behalf as a claimant or defendant.
 (Amended 28 of 1999 s.
 9)

-Section: 20 Claims may be heard together 30/06/1997
+20 Claims may be heard together 3 30/06/1997

-- (1) If 2 or more claims are filed and it appears to the tribunal that- - (a) a common question of law or fact arises in both or all of them; - (b) the claims arise out of the same cause of action; or - (c) it would be in the interests of justice, the tribunal may order that such claims be heard at the same time.
+(1) If 2 or more claims are filed and it appears to the tribunal thatthe tribunal may order that such claims be heard at the same time.

+- (a) a common question of law or fact arises in both or all of them; - (b) the claims arise out of the same cause of action; or - (c) it would be in the interests of justice,